 Iconic Provincetown Beaches

-Located at the end of Race Point Road off Route 6, Race Point Beach in Provincetown has everything you need for a fun summer beach trip.
+Located at the end of Race Point Road off Route 6, Race Point Beach has everything you need for a fun summer beach trip.

 The most prominent feature of the beach — besides the breathtaking dunes — is the Old Harbor Life-Saving Station, one of the first safe places for shipwreck survivors to go for shelter and food.

 Because of Cape Cod’s shallow waters and ever-changing sandbars, more than 3,000 shipwrecks were recorded over the last 300 years, making life-saving stations a necessity.

 Today, this structure is a monument and museum dedicated to all those who risked, and lost, their lives at sea.

 Visit the museum, hike the dunes, and play in the large waves splashing up on the shore.

 This beach has bathrooms, showers, and changing rooms in season, and there are large mats on the main walkways most of the way down to the water for accessibility.

 Don’t forget to check out Race Point Lighthouse while you’re there.

 Herring Cove is the best beach in Provincetown to watch the sunset.